Warren County Courthouse and Circuit Court Building

 Warren County Courthouse and Circuit Court Building were two historic government buildings and a national historic district located at Warrenton, Warren County, Missouri.
 They were two brick hipped roofed buildings.
+It was listed on the National Register of Historic Places in 1972.
+The buildings have been demolished.

+History

 The courthouse was built between 1869 and 1871 and was a two-story, Classical Revival style building.
 It had a symmetrical plan, cast-iron columns, rounded-arch windows, recessed arch entrance doors, and cupola.
 The Circuit Court Building was built in 1866 and was a two-story building with iron shutters.
-The buildings have been demolished.

-It was listed on the National Register of Historic Places in 1972.